Samsung/tizen-docs/docs/application/tizen-studio-0/setup/hardware-accelerated-execution-manager.md

 This page explains how to install HAXM on your [Windows&reg;](#on_Windows) and [macOS&reg;](#on_MacOS).

-The Intel Hardware Accelerated Execution Manager (Intel&reg; HAXM) is a hardware-assisted virtualization engine (hypervisor) that uses Intel Virtualization Technology (VT) to speed-up Tizen application emulation on Windows and macOS host machines.
-In combination with Tizen x86 emulator images and the [Tizen Studio](../index.md), Intel&reg; HAXM speed-ups the Tizen emulation on Intel-VT-enabled systems.
+The Intel Hardware Accelerated Execution Manager (Intel&reg; HAXM) is a hardware-assisted virtualization engine (hypervisor).
+This hypervisor uses Intel Virtualization Technology (VT) to speed-up the Tizen application emulation on the Windows&reg; and the macOS host machines.

+When you combine the Tizen x86 emulator images with [Tizen Studio](../index.md), Intel&reg; HAXM speed-ups the Tizen emulation on the Intel-VT-enabled systems.
+Intel&reg; HAXM significantly enhances the performance of the Tizen emulator.

+For more information on the emulator details, see [Increasing the Application Execution Speed](../common-tools/emulator.md#speed).

 Following are the hardware requirements: